jhan93/RepData_PeerAssessment1/PA1_template.md

 ```

-4. Histogram of the total number of steps taken each day: I have found the values to differ from the first part of the assignment.
-The data is less skewed in my opinion.
+4. Histogram of the total number of steps taken each day:\ I have found the values to differ from the first part of the assignment.
+The data is less skewed in my opinion.\
-\hfill\break

 ![](Figs/unnamed-chunk-8-1.png)<!-- -->